 Employers are not allowed to deduct expenses associated with recruitment from the employee's pay and are not allowed retain any of the worker’s personal documents.

-Green Card: The fee for an initial application is €1,000.
+Critical Skills Employment Permit: The fee for an application is €1,000.

-Fees for work permit applications and intra-company transfer:
+Fees for General Employment Permit applications and intra-company transfer:

 |For a period of up to 6 months||€500|